 - Provides significant on-going support in the form of professional development opportunities and hardware to school communities in order to explore a variety of inquiry questions regarding CSL;

-- Articulates it’s vision for CSL through the 4 essential dimensions of communicating student learning (capturing learning, opening doors, conferencing, and reporting) and provides a framework for quality documentation of learning: (authentic, reflective of quality assessment and learning standards, activating the voice of all stakeholders)
+- Articulates its vision for CSL through the 4 essential dimensions of communicating student learning (capturing learning, opening doors, conferencing, and reporting) and provides a framework for quality documentation of learning: (authentic evidence of growth over time, reflective of quality assessment and learning standards, activating the voice of students, teachers, and parents)

 What has the “SHIFT” looked like so far?